Michael-Reefe/Loki.jl/README.md

 julia> Pkg.add(url="https://github.com/Michael-Reefe/Loki.jl")
 ```

 Once installed, you can start using the package simply with `using Loki`.
 N.B.
 If you plan on utilizing the multiprocessing capabilities of LOKI, make sure you prepend your using statement by an `@everywhere` macro (from the `Distributed` module) to include it in all running processes!
+If using multiprocessing on hardware with limited RAM, you may also want to include the `--heap-size-hint` command line argument to limit the memory usage of each julia process.
+Limiting each process to 4 GB has little to no effect on the performance.

 ### Python Requirements